WOMENS: Packing List For Cold Weather

 When you’re packing shoes, it’s best to chose shoes that have thick soles, preferably rubber or leather.
 Avoid plastic soles when you can and so that your feet aren’t cold and your toes aren’t numb, wear wool socks and use woolen innersoles in your shoes.
 I’ve got these woolen innersoles for my boots and they’ve been great.
 You’ll thank me when you can feel your toes.

 KEEPING YOUR HANDS WARM

-When my iphone stopped recognising my touch on a trip through Nevada during a blizzard (smart, I know), I realised I needed decent gloves.
-Take some leather or woolen gloves with you and keep them in your bag when you’re not wearing them.
+When my iPhone stopped recognising my touch on a trip through Nevada during a blizzard (smart, I know), I realised I needed decent gloves.
+Take some leather or woollen gloves with you and keep them in your bag when you’re not wearing them.
 Make sure the gloves aren’t too tight, you want a little breathing room around your fingers, otherwise you’ll still feel the cold on them.